flyingcircusio/doc/src/guide/platform_nixos/php.rst

 PHP
 ===

-For operating PHP based application we chose to use `FPM <http://php.net/manual/en/intro.fpm.php>`_.
+For operating PHP based applications we chose to use `FPM <http://php.net/manual/en/intro.fpm.php>`_.

 We assume the service user is called ``s-phpsite``, and that the docroot is :file:`/srv/s-phpsite/docroot`.
 But of course you can use different service user names, and different docroots.